quadrantica/pyrite-mx/Monolith.md

 ---

 ## A Quiet Opening for the Patient Builder

 **Monolith** has now taken its first public step within the **Pyrite-MX** framework, available on [GitHub](https://github.com/quadrantica/pyrite-mx) and [PyPI](https://pypi.org/project/pyrite-mx/).

-**Pyrite-MX** is an early-stage alpha of an ambitious umbrella framework, shaped by many design requirements and conceptual directions.
+**Pyrite-MX** is an ambitious umbrella framework, shaped by many design requirements and conceptual directions,  currently in pre-alpha stage.

 For those with curiosity, patience, and skill, here lies a slightly usable  **Monolith** —open to meaningful experimentation.